DarkPhoenix6853/RelicBot/README.md

 * ~~Command for admins to manually add rep~~
 * Suggest that relic run order be changed for players with low rep (they go last to avoid scammers)
 * Automatic role giving
+* Startup plan
+    * Have users use some kind of command e.g. ++register to show they care about their rep being saved
+    * Manually calculate and add rep for those people when rep update is released

 ### Library rework
 * Make a way to reload library functions